 Some research suggests that certain dietary patterns may protect against UTIs.
 Plus, some foods and beverages have been associated with an increased risk of developing UTIs.

-Studies have linked plant-based diets to a lower risk of developing a UTI.
+Studies have linked vegetarian diets to a lower risk of developing a UTI.

 For example, a 2020 study that followed 9,724 Buddhists for 9 years found that a vegetarian dietary pattern was associated with a 16% reduced risk of developing a UTI.
 This protective effect was mainly seen in women (

 Researchers have suggested that certain foods, including poultry and pork, act as “food reservoirs” for bacterial strains of E. coli called extraintestinal pathogenic E. coli (ExPEC), which account for 65–75% of all UTIs (

 This means that food reservoirs may be a vehicle for transmission of ExPEC.
 The researchers in the 2020 study suggested that because vegetarians avoid common food reservoirs of ExPEC, vegetarian dietary patterns may help protect against UTIs (